 Investors and enterprises are increasingly aligning their activities with the SDGs.
 There is a clear opportunity to mobilize significant resources and make real progress towards the SDGs.
 What’s missing is a clear framework for integrating impacts on SDGs into business and investment decision making.
 The SDG Impact Standards address that gap via:

-The SDG Impact Standards will be subject to an initial public consultation period of three months.
-Another shorter period of public consultation will follow after the Standards have been revised to account for initial feedback.
+Each set of SDG Impact Standards will be subject to an initial public consultation period of 60 days.
+Another shorter period (30 days) of public consultation will follow, after the Standards have been revised to account for initial feedback.

-The consultation process has been designed to meet both the UNDP Principles for social and environmental standards and ISEAL Alliance’s international benchmarks for design, impact and consultation.
-An engagement plan seeks feedback from a broad range of Stakeholders, including the investment and business community, civil service organizations, organizations expert in human rights and the rights of indigenous peoples, other United Nations bodies and initiatives, and relevant industry groups.
+The consultation process has been designed to meet the UNDP Principles for social and environmental standards.
+An engagement plan seeks feedback from a broad range of Stakeholders, including the investment and business community, civil service organizations, organizations expert in human rights and the rights of indigenous peoples, other United Nations bodies ad initiatives, and relevant industry groups.

-For more information on how you can contribute, please visit the SDG Bonds, Private Equity, and Enterprise pages linked above or contact us at firstname.lastname@example.org
+For more information on how you can contribute, please visit the SDG Bonds, Private Equity Funds, and Enterprises pages linked above or contact us at firstname.lastname@example.org